We take sport seriously at Dame B’s – it teaches teamwork, grace in winning and losing, plus the reward of achieving what you’ve set out to do.

 Introduction to swimming - Year 2

 Please note that the Leisure Centre rules dictate that all children (girls and boys) must wear swimming hats.
 Boys are to wear close-fitting trunks.
-Regulation costumes and hats in school colours are available at Gray Palmer.

 If your child is not well enough to swim please telephone or send a letter with your child.
 They will then be supervised at the pool.
 Please ensure they bring a reading book with them.